LoanpyDataHub/ronataswestoldturkic/docs/mkloanpy.rst

 .. figure:: ../loanpy/filter_uniques/H2EAH.jpeg

-   This model performs significantly better than the previous one, with an AUC over 0.9, which `is considered outstanding
+   This model performs significantly better than the previous one.
+At its optimum of 100 guesses per word it reconstructs 279 out of 300 forms (93%) correctly.
+The
+   AUC is above 0.9, which `is considered outstanding
    <https://www.sciencedirect.com/science/article/pii/S1556086415306043>`_.

 Predicting loanword adaptations from West Old Turkic words: